davidgetzen/Search/README.txt

 Input: python query.py --pagerank titles.txt docs.txt werds.txt
 Output: “File werds.txt was not found.”

-SEVENTH CASE: Too many arguments are given, (with -–pagerank).
+TEST SEVEN: Too many arguments are given, (with -–pagerank).
 Input: python query.py --pagerank titles.txt docs.txt words.txt anotherone.txt furthermore.txt
 Expected output: An informative message about the problem and an indication of how to properly use the program.

 Output: “Too many arguments were given!
 Usage is: query.py [--pagerank] <title file> <docs file> <words file>”

-SEVENTH CASE: Too many arguments are given, (without --pagerank).
+TEST EIGHT: Too many arguments are given, (without --pagerank).
 (here, we want to make sure that the code knows that four arguments is too much when no –-pagerank flag is added).
 Input: python query.py titles.txt docs.txt words.txt anotherone.txt
 Expected output: An informative message about the problem and an indication of how to properly use the program.